MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/troubleshooting.md

 Typically this indicates that the business events batch processor is not running.
 As a result, the business events are not getting processed to be sent out to the endpoints.
 The batch processor can be started from **System parameters > Business events - Preview** tab.
 The job must be scheduled to run in batch, in a recurring manner, to ensure continued processing of business events.

 **0 is an invalid bundle size**

-This occurs when running the business events batch processor (applies to Platform updates 24, 25, 26, and 27).
+** Business events are not getting triggered **
+** Microsoft Flow is not getting trigerred by business events**

-This refers to an update issue as a result of some of the business events parameters not being set correctly.
-On a non-production environment, you must update the **BusinessEventsParamters** table to update Enabled =1; BundleSize = 50; EndPointsPerEvent = 10.
-After this update, restart the batch service to pick up the latest values.
-This issue has been fixed in Platform update 28.
+One of the reasons why this issue can happen is if certain paramters are not set as expected in the BusinessEventsParameters table.
+This is due to an update issue as a result of which some of the business events parameters not being set correctly.
+On a non-production environment, you must update the **BusinessEventsParamters** table to update values such that, Enabled =1; ProcessorThreads = 4; EndPointRetryCount = 3; BundleSize = 50; EndPointsPerEvent = 10.
+After this update, restart the batch service and do IISreset to pick up the latest values.
+For production environments, you must log a support case with Microsoft to get these updated.